Demolition & Redevelopment Clauses: When the Landlord Can Terminate Your Lease

 - disruption to operations

-Relocation clause overview: /blog/5-hidden-clauses (and consider a dedicated negotiation stance if it appears).
+For a relocation clause overview, see 5 hidden clauses (and consider a dedicated negotiation stance if it appears).

 3) Termination after failed relocation